kryoton98/kryoton98/README.md

 I obsess over efficiency and enjoy solving complex problems with simple code.

-I am a second‑year BTech student at IIT Kharagpur with a strong passion for technology and software development.
+I am a third‑year BTech student at IIT Kharagpur with a strong passion for technology and software development.

 ---